 The twenty-six-year-old made sure to be polite and considerate whenever she spoke to nurses because they tended to be good conversationalists when you needed to rant about sexist pigs or moronic pick-up-lines.

-Maybe she should give her a call?
-It always was fun to go out with the Hufflepuff.
+Maybe I should give her a call?
+It was always fun to go out with the Hufflepuff.